parisosuch-dev/copycat/README.md

 - [x] make sure there are no repeats of project names per user
 - [x] make sure there are no repeats of channel names per project per user
 - [ ] create /log/ endpoint for log entries
-    - [ ] if there is no channel when they send a POST, create that channel
+    - [x] if there is no channel when they send a POST, create that channel
-    - [ ] if there is no project when they send a POST, return err
+    - [x] if there is no project when they send a POST, return err
+- [ ] create end points
+    - [ ] GET log/project
+    - [ ] GET log/project/channel
+    - [ ] GET log/project/channel/date (in isoformat)